StreamGaze: Gaze-Guided Temporal Reasoning and Proactive Understanding in Streaming Videos: Gaze-Guided Streaming Data Construction

 Across the entire fixation interval, these per-frame regions form two time-indexed sequences:

-\textbf{Region-specific visual prompting.} To extract objects from each region, we employ a MLLM (InternVL3.5-38B) with spatially guided visual prompts.
+\textbf{Region-specific visual prompting.} To extract objects from each region, we employ a MLLM (InternVL3.5-38B~\cite{wang2025internvl3}) with spatially guided visual prompts.
 For FOV region $\mathcal{R}_{i,t}^{\text{fov}}$, we crop a circular patch centered at $(\bar{x}_i, \bar{y}_i)$ with radius $r_{\text{fov}}$, and overlay a small red dot at the fixation center to explicitly indicate the user's point of gaze.
 This patch is then provided to the model as the inside-FOV visual input.
-For the out-of-FOV region $\mathcal{R}_{i,t}^{\text{out}}$, we take the original frame $v_t$ and mask the circular FOV area by replacing all pixels within radius $\tau_{fov}$ with a solid black disk (see \cref{fig:main_pipeline}).
+For the out-of-FOV region $\mathcal{R}_{i,t}^{\text{out}}$, we take the original frame $I_t$ and mask the circular FOV area by replacing all pixels within radius $\tau_{fov}$ with a solid black disk (see \Cref{fig:main_pipeline}).
 This removes all gaze-relevant content while preserving the surrounding contextual background, ensuring that the model extracts only non-attended objects.
+Given the region sequences $\mathcal{R}_i^{\text{fov}}$ and $\mathcal{R}_i^{\text{out}}$, the MLLM outputs two corresponding object sets: